petru-braha/YP-compiler/docs/brainstorm.md

 ## General ideas

+- note to self: doing left recursion is alright: the base case is firstly evaluated (similar to right recursion)

 - memory allocation -> parser
 - memory deallocation -> ast, classes
 - a scope either returs or breaks